.

 Mendoza, Argentina

-Mendoza is the capital city of Mendoza Province, Argentina.
-It is located in the nothern-central part of the province, in a region of foothills and high plains, to the west side of the Andes.
+Mendoza is the capital city of Mendoza Province, in Argentina.
+It is located in the northern-central part of the province, in a region of foothills and high plains, on the eastern side of the Andes.
 As of the , Mendoza's population was 110,993.
 The metropolitan population was 848,660 in 2001, making Greater Mendoza the fourth largest census metropolitan area in the country.

-A major road between Argentina and Chile runs by Mendoza.
-It is a frequent stopover for climbers heading up Aconcagua (the highest mountain in the Western Hemisphere) or for other mountaineering, hiking, horseback riding, rafting, and other sports.
+Ruta Nacional 7, the major road running between Buenos Aires and Santiago, runs through Mendoza.
+The city is a frequent stopover for climbers on their way to Aconcagua (the highest mountain in the Western Hemisphere) and for adventure travelers interested in mountaineering, hiking, horseback riding, rafting, and other sports.
 In the winter, skiers come to the city for its easy access to the Andes.

-Two of the main industries of the Mendoza area are wine making and olive oil production.
+Two of the main industries of Mendoza area are wine making and olive oil production.

 History

-Mendoza was founded in 1561 by Pedro del Castillo.
-Before this time it was populated by three tribes, the Huarpes, the Puelches, and the Incas.
-The Huarpes devised a system of irrigation that was later developed by the Spanish.
-This allowed for an increase in population that might not have otherwise occurred.
-The system is still evident today in the wide trenches that run parallel to the city streets.
-It is estimated that less than 80 Spanish settlers lived in the area before 1600, but later prosperity increased due to the use of indigenous and slave labour, and the application of the Jesuits present in the region.
-When rivers were tapped as a source or irrigation in 1788 agricultural production increased.
+It is estimated that fewer than 80 Spanish settlers lived in the area before 1600, but later prosperity increased due to the use of indigenous and slave labor, and the Jesuit present in the region.
+When nearby rivers were tapped as a source of irrigation in 1788 agricultural production increased.
 The extra revenues generated from this, and the ensuing additional trade with Buenos Aires, no doubt led to the creation of the state of Cuyo in 1813 with Jose de San Martin as governor.
-From Mendoza San Martin would organize the army with which he won the independence of Chile and Peru.
+It was from Mendoza that San Martin organized the army with which he won the independence of Chile and Peru.

 Mendoza suffered a severe earthquake in 1861 that killed at least 5,000 people.
 The city was rebuilt, incorporating innovative urban designs that would better tolerate such seismic activity.
-Mendoza was rebuilt with large squares and wider streets and sidewalks than any other city in Argentina.
-San Martin street, and five main equidistant squares, are examples of that design.
-Tourism, wine production, and more recently the exploitation of hard commodities such as oil and uranium ensure Mendoza's status as a key regional centre.
+Mendoza was rebuilt with large plazas and wider streets and sidewalks than any other city in Argentina.
+Avenida Bartolome Mitre and additional small plazas are examples of that design.
+Tourism, wine production, and more recently the exploitation of hard commodities such as oil and uranium ensure Mendoza's status as a key regional center.

 Culture

-The festival of the Vendimia represents the grape harvest in early March each year, where 17 beauty queens from each provincial district are nominated, and one winner is selected by a panel of about 50 judges.
-The queen from Mendoza City cannot be chosen because she acts as host for all other queens.
+The Fiesta Nacional de la Vendimia (The National Grape Harvest Festival) occurs in early March each year.
+Part of the festivities include a beauty pageant, where 17 beauty queens from each department of Mendoza Province compete, and one winner is selected by a panel of about 50 judges.
+The queen of Mendoza city's department does not compete and acts as host for the other queens.

 Urban structure

-The city is centered around Independence Square (Plaza Independencia) with pedestrianized Sarmiento street running through its center.
-Other major streets, running perpendicular to Sarmiento, are 9 de Julio St., San Martin Avenue, and running parallel to Sarmiento are avenues Colon, Aristides Villanueva and Las Heras.
-Four additional plazas, San Martin, Chile, Italia, and Espana, are located 2 blocks off each corner of Independence Square.
-Unique to Mendoza's streets are the exposed stone ditches (small canals) which run alongside many of the roads supplying water to the many trees that provide welcome shade.
+The city is centered around Plaza Independencia (Independence Plaza) with Avenida Sarmiento running through its center east-west, with the east side pedestrianized (peatonal).
+Other major streets, running perpendicular to Sarmiento, include Bartolome Mitre, San Martin, and 9 de Julio (July 9th), those running parallel include Colon, and Las Heras.
+Four smaller plazas, San Martin, Chile, Italia, and Espana, are located 2 blocks off each corner of Independence Plaza.
+Unique to Mendoza are the exposed stone ditches, essentially small canals, which run alongside many of the roads supplying water to the thousands of trees that provide welcome shade.

-The Parque San Martin was designed by Carlos Thays.
-On its premises you can find a zoo, football stadiums, and the Universidad Nacional de Cuyo.
-A view of the city is available from the top of the hill Cerro de la Glori.
+The Parque General San Martin (General San Martin Park) was designed by Carlos Thays.
+Its grounds include a zoo, football stadiums, and the Universidad Nacional de Cuyo.
+A view of the city is available from the top of Cerro de la Gloria (Mt.
+Glory).

 Transportation

-Mendoza is 1,037 kilometres from Buenos Aires (13 hours by bus) and 380 kilometres from Santiago, Chile (6-7 hours by bus).
+Mendoza is 1,037 kilometres from Buenos Aires (13 hours by bus) and 380 kilometres from Santiago, Chile (67 hours by bus).
 Mendoza also has an International Airport.
-It takes less than 2 hours to fly from Buenos Aires and less than 1 hour from Santiago, Chile.
+It takes less than 2 hours to fly from Buenos Aires and less than 1 hour from Santiago.

-The Mendoza public transport system includes buses, trolleybuses and taxi-cabs.
-The trolleybuses are more comfortable than the city buses, but are slower and not as numerous nor is the system as extensive as that for the buses.
+The public transport system includes buses, trolleybuses and taxis.
+The trolleybuses are more comfortable than the city buses, but are slower, not as numerous nor is the system as extensive.
+In 2008, Translink of Vancouver, Canada sold their old trolleybus fleet to Mendoza.

-A heritage railway or tourist railroad, "The Wine Train" (Tren del Vino) is being planned which will also provide local transportation, it will run along wine producing districts of Mendoza.
+A heritage railway, El Tren del Vino (The Wine Train) is being planned which will also provide local transportation, it will run through wine producing districts of Mendoza.

 Transandine Railway

-The Transandine Railway is a metre gauge line, with sections of rack, whilst the railways it links with are both broad gauge.
-A journey from Buenos Aires to Chile involved two breaks-of-gauge, and therefore two changes of train, one at Mendoza, and the other at Los Andes in Chile.
+The Transandine Railway is a metre gauge line, with sections of Abt rack, whilst the railways it links with are both broad gauge.
+A journey from Buenos Aires to Chile involved two breaks-of-gauge, and therefore two changes of train, one at Mendoza, and the other at Santa Rosa de Los Andes.

 People